deep-learning-mit/staging/_posts/2023-11-07-SmartEmbeddingInitializations.md

 Possible applications of initial embedding initializations could help in the field of drug discovery.
 For GNNs used for protein retrieval trained on a biomedical knowledge graph, using ESM embeddings for the proteins could add structure information that is not previously encoded in the graph entities.

 Our project will consist of two parts.
-The first will be to implement a GNN on this ____ graph.
-We will train two models, one with random initializations and a other with embeddings initialized as ...
+We will use a GNN, TxGNN, that is implemented for disease-drug link prediction on a biomedical knowledge graph as a baseline model.
+The first part will be focused on modifying the GNN for protein-molecular function, retrieving the embeddings and training.
+We will train two models, one with random initializations and a other with embeddings initialized as ESM embeddings for the protein nodes.
-The second part of the project will focus on evaluating our model.
+The second part of the project will focus on evaluating our models.

 #### Embedding Quality Analysis
 - Assess the qualitative differences in embeddings between random and intentional initializations.